Docs / Meeting Recording / How Recording Works

 Transcription is handled by whisper-cpp, an optimized C++ implementation of OpenAI's Whisper model that runs as a sidecar binary alongside QuickContract.
 When you start a recording, QuickContract feeds each 10-second audio chunk to whisper-cpp, which returns the transcribed text.

-You can choose between two model sizes — base for speed or large for maximum accuracy — depending on your needs and hardware.
-Both models run entirely on your Mac.
+You can choose between several model sizes — Base for speed, Turbo for a balance of speed and accuracy, or Large v3 for maximum accuracy — depending on your needs and hardware.
+All models run entirely on your Mac.
 See Whisper Models for details on choosing the right one.

 Your audio never leaves your Mac